Financial Aid Academic Progress Policy

 Students on Financial Aid Suspension may appeal to the Office of Financial Aid.
 An appeal should address any extenuating circumstances that led to the student’s academic performance, as well as discuss the student’s plan for regaining Good Standing.
 Appeals will be decided by the Director and Assistant Director of Financial Aid and decisions made in response to these appeals will be final.

-Students whose status is either Financial Aid Warning or Financial Aid Probation must enroll in and complete a minimum of 12 units in a semester, bring the qualitative and quantitative measures up to or above the minimum standard, and meet the terms of the student’s own plan in order to regain Good Standing.
+Students whose status is either Financial Aid Warning or Financial Aid Probation must bring the qualitative and quantitative measures up to or above the minimum standard (see "Satisfactory Academic Progress") in order to regain Good Standing.

-A student on Financial Aid Probation and who could not be reasonably expected to regain Good Standing after only one period of probation may be allowed to be on Continued Probation if the previous semester’s performance would meet the qualitative and quantitative standards when examined on its own.
+A student on Financial Aid Probation and who could not be reasonably expected to regain Good Standing after only one period of probation may, following an appeal, be allowed to be on Continued Probation if the previous semester’s performance would meet the qualitative and quantitative standards when examined on its own.
 This will be at the discretion of the Director of Financial Aid.

 The following institutional funds require a student to meet, at a minimum, the quantitative and qualitative standards of academic performance: